gxf1212/notes/research/AA-MD-FEP.md

 # Protein MD and Amino Acid FEP

 Somethin about amino acid modification, MD and FEP.
+Especially, Gromacs AA FEP

 > the first part is written during the PSK project.
 Then contents are added (e.g. from connexin Ab project).